Nemin32/Nemin32.github.io/other/_posts/2024-08-23-whatsnext.md

 > **[Lorne Lanning:](https://www.youtube.com/watch?v=D0XkjgRRljY)** I wanna focus on new content, y'know?
 And then we started a new venture, we haven't exposed yet.
 But, let's say, I have a working multiplayer prototype.
 This is the most exciting thing I've ever built and we're getting some of the reaction to that.

 While he makes absolutely no mention of "Planet of the Pests," he did [mention](https://reddit.com/r/oddworld/comments/16krdnt/lorne_lanning_were_now_on_unreal_engine_5_for_new/) in another comment, that his team switched from Unity to Unreal Engine.
 With this in mind, I don't think it is a great stretch to assume he was talking about the same game.

+---

+**Update (February 9th, 2025):** Since then there have been two notable changes when it comes to Scattered Brains.

+Firstly, the trademarks have progressed:

+- the [trademark](https://furm.com/trademarks/scattered-brains-97492773) for "Scattered Brains" had received its "[Notice of Allowance](https://www.patenttrademarkblog.com/notice-of-allowance/)".
+In super laymen's terms this means that the trademark is one step from being finalized and is extremely unlikely to be turned down from this point forwards,
+- [Planet of the Pests](https://furm.com/trademarks/planet-of-the-pests-97492779) also received its own Notice of Allowance,
+- [DEDEX](https://furm.com/trademarks/dedex-98402505) is currently has the status of "PUBLICATION/ISSUE REVIEW COMPLETE", which means it's a step further than the other two, but has regardless passed examinations and will be published in the official [Trademark Gazette](https://www.uspto.gov/learning-and-resources/official-gazette/trademark-official-gazette-tmog),
+- NFTalent and NFTalent Agency are both (thankfully) still abandoned.

+The other interesting thing I've noticed is that all the people, who the [Oddworld Library](https://oddworldlibrary.net/wiki/Scattered_Brains) mentioned as working for Scattered Brains have changed their LinkedIn profiles:

+- [Alanna Lausch](https://www.linkedin.com/in/alanna-lausch/), [Stephen Gray](https://www.linkedin.com/in/stephenwgray/details/experience/), and [Leath Bing](https://www.linkedin.com/in/leathbing/details/experience/) have all removed explicit mentions of Scattered Brains from their profiles, instead replacing these with "Stealth Startup".
+A "Stealth Startup" is, as the name implies, a company which hasn't yet launched its product and is working in secrecy so to prevent competitors from sussing out what exactly they are doing.
+Why they started out public, but then decided to go dark is unclear to me.
+- [Anthony Palma](https://www.linkedin.com/in/anthonyrpalma/details/experience/) meanwhile seems to have completely removed the company from his profile.
+- [Lorne Lanning](https://www.linkedin.com/in/lornelanning/)'s profile also mentions "working in stealth", however, if I recall correctly, he had it this way since the beginning.

+One more interesting thing about Lanning's profile is the background image he set:

+{% include caption.html url="/imgs/whatsnext/llbg.jpg" description="" %}

+There is no further context to this image, but it definitely doesn't look like Oddworld.

 ## DeepWell Digital Therapeutics